tts-tcq-2024/conclusive-in-c-Chetan9850/README.md

 - No Duplications: Fails on finding duplication of 3 lines or more.
 There are no duplications, so this passes.
 - Limit complexity: The limit per function is set at 3 and it's currently failing
 - Build and Run: Runs the tests.
 It's passing currently, but there are hardly any tests.
 You need to add more.
-- Enter Reflections: Replace the `_enter` in the **Reflections** section below, within this file.
+- Enter Reflections: Replace the in the **Reflections** section below, within this file.
 This workflow fails till you replace it with your impressions.

 As with any legacy, have a look at the code to understand it better.